 A healthy balance of gut bacteria has these additional benefits:

-- helps to maintain a healthy gut mucosal lining; this assists in blocking unhealthy organisms and foreign bodies from crossing into the blood stream
+- helps to maintain a healthy gut by supporting the mucosal lining, which assists in blocking unhealthy organisms and foreign bodies from crossing into the circulatory system;

-It is my belief that all of us need to go on a periodic re-seeding of the beneficial bacteria with a high quality probiotic.
+I believe that all of us need to go on a periodic re-seeding of the beneficial bacteria with fermented foods and a high-quality probiotic.

 Consideration must also be given to supplying the required food for these good bacteria in the form of a prebiotic.